Nissan Elgrand: Nissan Forum concept (2008)

-The 2007 - 2010 refresh saw the discontinuation of the VG model.

-E51 world markets

-The E51 was only available through Nissan dealerships in Japan, with limited exports to Hong Kong and Brunei.
-The E51 is a popular grey import vehicle in Australia, the United Kingdom, Canada, and New Zealand.

-E51 interiors

 Third generation (E52; 2010)

 The third generation E52 Elgrand, which ditched the previous generations' rear-wheel drive layout, shares a platform with the North American fourth generation R42H Quest.

 The first revision of the Elgrand E52 was released in Japan on 18 August 2010.
 It was manufactured from August 2010 to January 2014.
 Across this time period there were six trim levels available.
 All models were available in front-wheel drive or all-wheel drive configurations with a continuously variable transmission being the only transmission option.
-A 250 prefix to the trim level represented a 2.5 litre inline-4 engine (QR25DE) while a 350 prefix to the trim level represented a 3.5 litre V6 engine (VQ35DE).
+A 250 prefix to the trim level represented a 2.5 litre inline-4 engine with 170 hp (QR25DE) while a 350 prefix to the trim level represented a 3.5 litre V6 engine with 280 hp (VQ35DE).
 Some models were available in both engine options while others were only available with one.